-At the age of 24, in response to an incident he witnessed at a restaurant, Greg started the Brunch Bunch Mentoring Program.
-More than 700 young professionals & students participated in the program.
-He also has hosted dinners to bring young professionals together in other cities in North America & Africa.
-At 25, he expanded his efforts & founded The 11-10-02 Foundation - which has funded grants & college scholarships for students in 30 states.
-He continues to serve on a pro bono basis as CEO of the organization.
-His experiences have been featured by media like Volunteer Leadership, Good Morning America and The Washington Post.
-(SCROLL DOWN FOR NEXT PARAGRAPH)
+At 24, Greg started the Brunch Bunch Mentoring Program.
+More than 700 young professionals and students participated in the program.
+At 25, he expanded his efforts & founded The 11-10-02 Foundation.
+He continues to serve as its CEO on a pro bono basis.
+He has been featured by media like Volunteer Leadership and Good Morning America.
+He has received honors like the Jefferson Award for Public Service.
+SCROLL DOWN